UraraReika/jet-woo-builder-custom-add-to-cart-icon/README.md

 copy it and paste to your child theme created folder;
 1. Open this template and paste this line of code `do_action( 'jet-woo-builder/templates/jet-woo-products/custom-button-icon', $settings );` after line 21.

+### Products List widget
+To use this plugin with Products Grid widget you need rewrite `item-button.php` template in your child theme:
+1. In your child theme root folder create `jet-woo-builder/jet-woo-products-list/global` folders;
+1. Find this template in the plugin here - `wp-content/plugins/jet-woo-builder/templates/jet-woo-products-list/global/item-button.php` copy it and paste to your child theme created folder;
+1. Open this template and paste this line of code `do_action( 'jet-woo-builder/templates/jet-woo-products-list/custom-button-icon', $settings );` after line 21.